 People with narcissistic personality disorder (NPD) have limited empathy and a heightened sense of superiority.
-Setting boundaries, learning about NPD, and developing a support network can help a person deal with someone with this condition.
+Setting boundaries and learning about NPD can help a person deal with someone with this condition.

 This article discusses what NPD is, how to deal with a person with NPD, and when to seek help.
 It also answers some common questions about NPD.